UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/River Aurelion Front/River Aurelion Front.md

 | Smuggler Front | **The Sinking Scale** | Operates beneath a fishmonger’s shop; bribed Gilded Watch guards look the other way. |

 ---

-## GM Hooks
-- A divine cargo vanishes mid-river — the only clue is the faint scent of brine and incense.
-- A merchant’s contract magically rewrites itself, nullifying debts owed to the Conclave.
-- Strange tides draw ships upstream toward the [[The Spire]] at night, guided by unseen lights.